mihir-m-gandhi/mihir-m-gandhi/README.md

 ### 🏆 &nbsp; Recent Achievements

+* Joined BlackRock as a Summer Analyst (SWE)
+* Research Paper based on [Sign Language Recognition using CNN](https://github.com/mihir-m-gandhi/Sign-Language-Recognition) was presented at **5th International Conference on Advances in Computing and Data Science - ICACDS 2021** and published in Advances in Computing and Data Sciences.
+View the paper [here](https://link.springer.com/book/10.1007/978-3-030-81462-5).
 *  My article **['Traffic Intersection Simulation using Pygame'](https://towardsdatascience.com/traffic-intersection-simulation-using-pygame-689d6bd7687a)** has been published in **[Towards Data Science](https://towardsdatascience.com/)**, one of the leading publications for Programming, Data Science, and Artificial Intelligence on Medium.
-Featured on the **Editor's Pick** page.
+Featured on the **Editor's Pick** page with over 25k views to date.
 * Research Paper based on [Adaptive Traffic Signal Timer](https://github.com/mihir-m-gandhi/Adaptive-Traffic-Signal-Timer) was presented at **5th IEEE International Conference on Recent Advances and Innovations in Engineering - [ICRAIE 2020](http://www.icraie.poornima.org/)** and published in IEEE Xplore.
 View the paper [here](https://ieeexplore.ieee.org/document/9358334).
 * [Adaptive Traffic Signal Timer](https://github.com/mihir-m-gandhi/Adaptive-Traffic-Signal-Timer) was showcased at a **National Level Project Competition** organized by [Government Polytechnic Mumbai](http://www.gpmumbai.ac.in/)